Felinine

-Felinine, also known as (R)-2-amino-3-(4-hydroxy-2-methylbutan-2-ylthio)propanoic acid, is a chemical compound and amino acid found in cat urine and a precursor via microbial lyase of the putative cat pheromone and thiol called 3-mercapto-3-methylbutan-1-ol (MMB).
+Felinine, also known as (R)-2-amino-3-(4-hydroxy-2-methylbutan-2-ylthio)propanoic acid, is an amino acid found in cat urine and a precursor via microbial lyase of the putative cat pheromone and thiol called 3-mercapto-3-methylbutan-1-ol (MMB).

-Felinine is excreted by selected Felidae species including bobcats, Chinese desert cats, the kodkod, and domestic cats.
+Felinine is excreted by some Felidae species, including bobcats, Chinese desert cats, the kodkod, and domestic cats.

 Biosynthesis

 Felinine synthesis starts in the liver through a condensation reaction of glutathione and isopentenyl pyrophosphate to form 3-methylbutanolglutathionine (3-MBG).
 Then, kidney epithelia tissue secretes γ-glutamyl transpeptidase (γ-GTP). γ-GTP converts 3-MBG to 3-methylbutanol-cysteinylglycine (MBCG).
 Next, a majority of MBCG is hydrolyzed to felinine and glycine by carboxylesterase 5A, or cauxin.
 Cauxin specifically works by hydrolyzing the dipeptide (felinylglycine) in MBCG to increase the concentration of urinary felinine.
 The leftover MBCG is converted to felinine and secreted into the cells where it is acetylated and transported to fecal material.
 Therefore, high concentration of felinine is present in urine while a minor concentration of N-acetylfelinine is present in cat excrement.